cheebeex/Student-Info-Lab/README.md

 # Student-Info-Lab
-Collect and validate student information
+Collect and validate student information in Java